Troubleshooting Guide

 Cause:

 Windows Setting can be responsible for alot of problems.
-This is especially true for “Office Notebooks” from DELL, HP and Lenovo, as they are pre-configured for maximum power saving instead of maximum performance.
+This is especially true for “Office PCs or Notebooks” from DELL, HP and Lenovo, as they are pre-configured for maximum power saving instead of maximum performance.

 Solution 1 (PLAYDECK):